The Web address of this

 research-based "scale" with which to reliably interpret your

 score here.
-The lower the
+The more traumatic a person's childhood environment was, the

 more items above may be checked - but see # 43.
 Because none of us grew up in